Antonio Herrera Toro: Biography

-In 1892, he was appointed Director of the government "Office of Buildings and Ornamentation" (Edificios y Ornato de Poblaciones) and, in 1908, became Director of the Art Academy, following the death of Emilio Jacinto Mauri.
+In 1892, he was appointed Director of the government "Office of Buildings and Ornamentation" (Edificios y Ornato de Poblaciones).
+Later in 1908, he became Director of the Art Academy, following the death of Emilio Jacinto Mauri.
 Early the following year, he was faced with a strike by a large group of students who were demanding changes in the curriculum.
 Two years later, together with Pedro Arismendi Brito (1832–1914), a former general and respected man of letters, he drafted regulations for the "Instituto Nacional de Bellas Artes", which included music and acting as well as painting and sculpture.
-He also tendered his resignation, which was not accepted so, despite being the target of student protests, he retained the position until his death in Caracas.
+He also tendered his resignation, which was not accepted, so, despite being the target of student protests, he retained the position until his death in Caracas.